timthepost/libsplinter/README.md

 > _“I am always here, my sons.
 Even when unseen.”_

-**Splinter** is a minimalist, high-speed message bus using shared memory (`memfd`) or memory-mapped files for persistent backing.
+**Splinter** is a minimalist, high-speed message bus and subscribable KV store using shared memory (`memfd`) or memory-mapped files for persistent backing.
 Designed to support AI agents and ephemeral memory workflows, Splinter sits behind the scenes — synchronizing state between inference, retrieval, UI, and coordination layers.

 Inspired by the wisdom and discretion of _[Master Splinter](https://en.wikipedia.org/wiki/Splinter_(Teenage_Mutant_Ninja_Turtles))_, this bus never speaks unless spoken to, but is always ready.